 Our Analysis and Test Results

-We see the AeroSlim as being the perfect option to leave in something like a car or RV.
-It recharges via USB and is compact enough for easy storage, allowing you a handy way to take care of light messes and prolong the time between heavier-duty cleanings.
+We see the AeroSlim as being a top handheld vacuum option to leave in something like a car or RV.
+It recharges via USB and is compact enough for easy storage, allowing you a handy way to take care of light messes in between heavier-duty cleanings.

 Dust & Dirt

-This vacuum has a narrow brush attachment with longer bristles, so we had to take it slightly slower when dusting.
-However, it still effectively removed all of the flour we laid out in a faster than average time.
-These longer bristles also do a great job cleaning on narrow ledges, like baseboards or window sills, and reaching all the way into corners.
+This vacuum has a narrow brush attachment with longer bristles.
+Although we had to take it slightly slower when dusting, it still effectively removed all of the flour we laid out in a faster than average time.
+These longer bristles also do a great job cleaning narrow ledges, like baseboards or window sills, and even reach into corners.

 The bristles aren't the stiffest, so this vacuum struggled a bit more with caked-on dirt and mud, being a bit less effective when scrubbing.
 Eventually, it will loosen dirt and get it cleaned up, but you have to be a bit judicious in your motions.
 Overall though, we still think this vacuum performed above-average in this regard.

 We upped the cleaning ante for our next set of tests, pushing the limits of these handheld vacuums.
-We spread out flour and crushed oats on various carpeted surfaces and attempted to suck up larger objects (like Mini-Wheats cereal) to really see what these products can do.
+We spread flour and crushed oats on various carpeted surfaces and attempted to suck up larger objects (like Mini-Wheats cereal) to evaluate product performance.
 Finally, we also measured the airspeed using an anemometer to get some quantitative data to compare side-by-side.
 The AeroSlim dropped quite a bit in this metric, as its compact nature couldn't beat out some of the burlier models.

-This vacuum doesn't have a motorized attachment, so it was starting at quite a disadvantage when it came to removing flour from carpeted surfaces.
-The AeroSlim does have considerable suction power — impressing us quite a bit — but no amount of manual scrubbing came close to matching the performance of the vacuums with a motorized head.
+This vacuum doesn't have a motorized attachment, so it started at quite a disadvantage when removing flour from carpeted surfaces.
+The AeroSlim does have considerable suction power (impressing us quite a bit!).
+Still, no amount of manual scrubbing came close to matching the performance of the vacuums with a motorized head, such as the Bissell Pet Hair Eraser.
 It took a ton of cleaning passes to get the surfaces even close to clean with this model, and it would take considerable time to clean large areas.
-Cleaning something like an entire couch would be a very daunting task with the AeroSlim.
+Cleaning larger areas, such as an entire couch, would be quite a daunting task with the AeroSlim.

 The performance of the AeroSlim rebounded considerably in our next metric, with this vacuum's compact size making it very easy to clean in confined areas.
-We based scores on how far each vacuum could clean under furniture and appliances, as well as how effectively each product could clean the track for a sliding window.
+We based scores on how far each vacuum could clean under home furniture and standard kitchen appliances, plus how effectively each product could clean the track for a sliding window.

 The attachment for this vacuum was just a bit wider than our window track, but we found it was easy enough to clean if we just angled it slightly.
 We also like how much of a reach this vacuum has when cleaning under appliances or furniture.
 The AeroSlim was effectively able to clean up to 5" under our simulated appliance gap (1.25") and 9.5" under our furniture gap (3").

-Next, we rated and ranked the various convenience features and other aspects of these products that make them more user-friendly.
-We looked at the weight and noise of each vacuum, as well as the dust bin emptying mechanism, and if there was an easy way to store and organize the different attachments.
+Next, we scored and ranked the competition for various convenience qualities that make them more user-friendly.
+We looked at the weight and noise of each vacuum, the dust bin emptying mechanism, and if there was an easy way to store and organize the different attachments.

-There isn't integrated storage for the two attachments, but we like that the charging cord is built-in.
-Unfortunately, the AeroSlim has a minuscule collection bin, with a capacity of only 0.1 liters — though it is fairly easy to empty.
-You just need to untwist the housing and remove the filter to dump the contents into the trash.
+The vacuum's design doesn't have integrated storage for the two attachments, but we like that the charging cord is built-in.
+Unfortunately, the AeroSlim has a little collection bin, with a capacity of only 0.1 liters; but, it is pretty easy to empty.
+Untwist the housing and remove the filter to dump the contents into the trash.

-We were a little surprised with how loud this vacuum is, given its size, though.
+We were a little surprised by how loud this vacuum is, given its size.
 According to our SPL meter, it was still quieter than average, but just barely, measuring in at 74 dBa.

-Our last metric focused on how efficiently and effectively each vacuum could clean up pet hair.
-We used two different surfaces for this test — couch cushions and car mats — and the AeroSlim did very poorly at both.
+Our last metric focused on how efficiently and effectively each vacuum could clean up pet hair, a vital component of a vacuum if you own a pet.
+We scattered donated pet hair on two different surfaces for this test (couch cushions and car mats).
+Compared to others, the AeroSlim did very poorly at both.

-We found this vacuum is really only useful at collecting hair from the surface and fails to clean anything that has worked into the fibers.
-Even worse, the exhaust can cause the pet hair to blow around, creating an even larger mess than you started with — though this didn't happen every time.
+We found this vacuum is only helpful at collecting hair from the surface and fails to clean anything that has worked into the fibers.
+Even worse, the vacuum's exhaust can cause the pet hair to blow around, creating a bigger mess than you started with — though this didn't happen every time.